 For teachers who have summers off, or who are anticipating a 4-over-5 year, travel is often top-of-mind.
 Having weeks, or even months, off work gives you the ideal opportunity to travel out of country or for long stretches of time.
 But travel can be prohibitively expensive — unless you know some travel hacks.
 The following tips may help bring your summer or 4-over-5 year travel dreams within your reach.
+Of course, their are some unavoidable expenses like visa’s or, if you are travelling to New Zealand, a New Zealand eta, which isn’t free.
+So, where can you save money?

 Save on transportation